 Mr. Schwartz has litigated employment matters in state and federal courts and administrative forums throughout the country, as well as in arbitration, has represented clients before federal, state and local regulatory agencies and has conducted sensitive internal investigations.
 Recent representative matters include:

-Successfully obtained the dismissal of a lawsuit alleging failure to closed caption certain videos on the website of a Fortune 100 technology and consumer products company (Cal.
+- Successfully obtained the dismissal of a lawsuit alleging failure to closed caption certain videos on the website of a Fortune 100 technology and consumer products company (Cal.
 Super.
 Ct.
-2012); and
+2012);

 Mr. Schwartz also has significant experience in administrative law and rulemakings.
 He served as counsel to the Fair Labor Standards Reform Coalition, and he played a leading role in preparing comments on behalf of the business community relating to the U.S. Department of Labor’s new overtime exemption regulations.
 He is also the Secretary of the Retail Litigation Center and a member of the U.S. Chamber of Commerce Labor Relations Committee, and he testified before Congress regarding OSHA enforcement programs on behalf of the U.S. Chamber.
 He represented the Association of American Railroads in a major injury and illness rulemaking hearing before the Federal Railroad Administration.
 In addition, he participated in the representation of the National Association of Manufacturers in a lawsuit challenging a significant OSHA regulation, the settlement of which is published at 66 Fed.
 Reg.
 66,943 (Dec.
 27, 2001).